 - How to Save Time and Money with Batch Cooking

 This concept can take some getting used to.
 (Especially if you have some meat and potato lovers!)
-The idea though, is to shift your mindset to thinking of meat as a compliment to the meal, not the main star.
+The idea though is to shift your mindset to thinking of meat as a complement to the meal, not the main star.

-Cook large portions of meat and shred to make them go further.
-Use fillers in your ground beef and pick dishes that allow you to add more vegetables.
-This also helps you buy quality meat like grass fed beef without breaking the bank.
+Cook large portions of meat like a whole chicken and shred them to make them go further.
+Learn how to stretch your ground beef and pick dishes that allow you to add more vegetables.
+This also helps you buy quality meat like grass-fed beef without breaking the bank.

 - How to Stretch One Chicken into Multiple Meals